 1. Map it and advertise it

 If you are planning a camping trip, a hunting trip or anything else that will take you deep into the wilderness, you should map the area and surrounding area as good as you can.
-You should know where you go and not make the mistake “we will see when we get there”.
+You should know where you go and not make a mistake like “we will see when we get there”.
 Don’t forget to nag people about it and be specific.
-Some of them might not want to hear about you going fishing, but it’s better if people know about where you are.
-When you get there make sure to call, text or email someone your location.
-This is particularly useful because if something happens, the rescue teams will start from your last known location.
+Some of them might not want to hear about you going fishing, but it’s better if people know where you are.
+When you get there, make sure to call, text or email someone your location.
+This action is particularly useful because if something happens, the rescue teams will start from your last known position.

 2. Pack it and use it